Juliette-De/hydrogen-stations/README.md

 ## Quick start

-The applicaition is deployed at [this adress](https://pointing9212-airliquide-webapp-finalhome-65qg7b.streamlit.app).
+The application is deployed at [this adress](https://pointing9212-airliquide-webapp-finalhome-65qg7b.streamlit.app).

 Alternatively, to run it locally: